MarkBind/markbind/frontend/components/README.md

-# vue-strap
+# MarkBind Vue components
-*This is a forked project from VueStrap, modified for use in MarkBind.*

-Bootstrap components built with Vue.js.
+This folder contains MarkBind's [Vue.js](https://vuejs.org/) UI components.

-This repository contains a set of native Vue.js components based on Bootstrap's markup and CSS.
-As a result no dependency on jQuery or Bootstrap's JavaScript is required.
+Most of the styles are based on Bootstrap's markup and CSS, but no dependency on Bootstrap's JavaScript is required.
 The only required dependencies are:

 * [Vue.js](http://vuejs.org/) (required ^v2.x.x, test with v2.5.16).
 * [Bootstrap CSS](http://getbootstrap.com/) (required 4.x.x, test with 4.1.1).
 VueStrap doesn't depend on a very precise version of Bootstrap.

+## Components / directives

+Many of the components under this folder were originally from [MarkBind/vue-strap](https://github.com/MarkBind/vue-strap), forked from [yuche/vue-strap](https://github.com/yuche/vue-strap), and modified to suit MarkBind's needs for educational and documentation websites.

+Some custom directives were also added for MarkBind's use.

+### MarkBind components ported from [Markbind/vue-strap](https://github.com/MarkBind/vue-strap):

+- Pic.vue
+- Question.vue
+- Retriever.vue
+- Searchbar.vue
+- SearchbarPageItem.vue
+- Thumbnail.vue
+- TipBox.vue

+### Custom directives ported from [Markbind/vue-strap](https://github.com/MarkBind/vue-strap)

+- Closeable.js
+- Float.js

+### VueStrap components modified for use in MarkBind

+- Affix.vue
+- Dropdown.vue
+- Navbar.vue
+- NestedPanel.vue
+- MinimalPanel.vue
+- Tab.vue
+- TabGroup.vue
+- Tabset.vue
+- Typeahead.vue

 ## Installation

 ### Browser globals

-The `dist` folder contains `vue-strap.js` and `vue-strap.min.js` with all components exported in the <code>window.VueStrap</code> object.
+The `dist` folder contains `vue-strap.js` and `vue-strap.min.js` with all components exported in the `window.VueStrap` object.

 ```html
 <script src="path/to/vue.js"></script>